 Clinical symptoms and signs suggest adrenal insufficiency.
-Sometimes the diagnosis is considered only on discovery of characteristic abnormalities of serum electrolytes, including low sodium (< 135 mEq/L [< 135 mmol/L]), high potassium (> 5 mEq/L [> 5 mmol/L]), low bicarbonate (< 15 to 20 mEq/L [15 to 20 mmol/L]), and high BUN (blood urea nitrogen—see table Test Results That Suggest Addison Disease Test Results That Suggest Addison Disease Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
-It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more ).
+Sometimes the diagnosis is considered only on discovery of characteristic abnormalities of serum electrolytes, including low sodium, high potassium , low bicarbonate, and high BUN (blood urea nitrogen—see table Test Results That Suggest Addison Disease Test Results That Suggest Addison Disease ).

 Hyperpigmentation can result from bronchogenic carcinoma Lung Carcinoma Lung carcinoma is the leading cause of cancer-related death worldwide.
 About 85% of cases are related to cigarette smoking.
 Symptoms can include cough, chest discomfort or pain, weight loss... read more , ingestion of heavy metals (eg, iron, silver), chronic skin conditions, or hemochromatosis Overview of Iron Overload Typical adults lose about 1 mg iron (Fe) per day in shed epidermal and gastrointestinal cells; menstruating females lose on average an additional 0.5 to 1 mg/day from menses.
-This iron loss... read more .
+This iron loss... read more (although the hyperpigmentation of iron overload may be partly due to adrenal insufficiency caused by iron deposition in the adrenals).
 Peutz-Jeghers syndrome Peutz-Jeghers Syndrome Peutz-Jeghers syndrome is an autosomal dominant disease with multiple hamartomatous polyps in the stomach, small bowel, and colon along with distinctive pigmented skin lesions.
 Most (66 to 94%)... read more is characterized by pigmentation of the buccal and rectal mucosa.
 Frequently, hyperpigmentation occurs with vitiligo Vitiligo Vitiligo is a loss of skin melanocytes that causes areas of skin depigmentation of varying sizes.
 Cause is unknown, but genetic and autoimmune factors are likely.
 Diagnosis is usually clear... read more , which may indicate Addison disease, although other diseases can cause this association.

-Patients with adrenal insufficiency develop hypoglycemia Hypoglycemia Hypoglycemia unrelated to exogenous insulin therapy is an uncommon clinical syndrome characterized by low plasma glucose level, symptomatic sympathetic nervous system stimulation, and central... read more after fasting because of decreased gluconeogenesis.
-In contrast, patients with hypoglycemia due to oversecretion of insulin can have attacks at any time, usually have increased appetite with weight gain, and have normal adrenal function.
+Patients with adrenal insufficiency develop hypoglycemia Hypoglycemia Hypoglycemia unrelated to exogenous insulin therapy is an uncommon clinical syndrome characterized by low plasma glucose level, symptomatic sympathetic nervous system stimulation, and central... read more after fasting because of decreased gluconeogenesis and often show weight loss, which is not fully understood, but due at least in part to extracellular volume deficiency.
+In contrast, patients with hypoglycemia due to oversecretion of insulin usually have increased appetite with weight gain, and have normal adrenal function.

 Low serum sodium Hyponatremia Hyponatremia is decrease in serum sodium concentration 136 mEq/L ( 136 mmol/L) caused by an excess of water relative to solute.
 Common causes include diuretic use, diarrhea, heart failure, liver... read more due to Addison disease must be differentiated from that of edematous patients with cardiac or liver disease (particularly those taking diuretics), the dilutional hyponatremia of the syndrome of inappropriate antidiuretic hormone secretion Syndrome of inappropriate antidiuretic hormone secretion (SIADH) Hyponatremia is decrease in serum sodium concentration 136 mEq/L ( 136 mmol/L) caused by an excess of water relative to solute.
 Common causes include diuretic use, diarrhea, heart failure, liver... read more (SIADH), and salt-losing nephropathy.
 Unlike those with Addison disease, these patients are not likely to have hyperpigmentation, hyperkalemia, and increased BUN.

-Laboratory tests, beginning with morning serum cortisol and plasma ACTH levels, confirm adrenal insufficiency (see table Confirmatory Serum Testing for Addison Disease Confirmatory Serum Testing for Addison Disease Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
-It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more ).
+Laboratory tests, beginning with morning serum cortisol and plasma ACTH levels, confirm adrenal insufficiency (see table Confirmatory Serum Testing for Addison Disease Confirmatory Serum Testing for Addison Disease ).
 Elevated ACTH (≥ 50 pg/mL [≥ 11 pmol/L]) with low cortisol (< 5 mcg/dL [< 138 nmol/L]) is diagnostic, particularly in patients who are severely stressed or in shock.
 Low ACTH (< 5 pg/mL [< 1.1 pmol/L] ) and cortisol suggest secondary adrenal insufficiency Secondary Adrenal Insufficiency Secondary adrenal insufficiency is adrenal hypofunction due to a lack of adrenocorticotropic hormone (ACTH).
 Symptoms are the same as for Addison disease and include fatigue, weakness, weight... read more .
 It is important to note that ACTH levels within the normal range are inappropriate when cortisol levels are very low.